EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Abstract

 \section{Abstract}

 Large Audio Language Models (LALMs) still struggle in complex acoustic scenes because they often fail to preserve task-relevant acoustic evidence before reasoning begins.
-We call this failure the evidence bottleneck: state-of-the-art systems show larger deficits in evidence extraction than in downstream reasoning, suggesting that the main limitation lies in upstream perception rather than reasoning policy.
-To address this problem, we propose EvA (Evidence-First Audio), a dual-path architecture that combines Whisper and CED-Base through non-compressive, time-aligned fusion.
-EvA first aggregates intermediate CED layers to preserve multi-scale acoustic cues, then aligns the aggregated CED features to the Whisper timeline and adds the two streams without changing sequence length.
-We also build EvA-Perception, a large-scale open-source training set with about 54K event-ordered captions (150 h) and about 500K QA pairs.
-Under a unified zero-shot protocol, EvA achieves the best open-source \emph{Perception} scores on MMAU, MMAR, and MMSU, and improves over Kimi-Audio-7B on all reported metrics, with the largest gains on perception-heavy splits.
+We identify this error pattern as the evidence bottleneck: state-of-the-art systems show larger deficits in acoustic evidence extraction than in downstream reasoning, suggesting that upstream perception is often the limiting factor.
+To address this problem, we propose EvA (Evidence-First Audio), a dual-path architecture that enhances acoustic evidence preservation through hierarchical aggregation and non-compressive, time-aligned fusion.
+We also build EvA-Perception, a large-scale training set with about 54K event-ordered captions and 500K evidence-grounded QA pairs.
+Under a unified zero-shot protocol, EvA achieves the best open-source \emph{Perception} results on MMAU, MMAR, and MMSU, with the largest gains on perception-heavy splits.
+Human evaluation on open-ended captioning further shows improved fine-grained acoustic coverage and caption quality.
 These results support the evidence-first hypothesis: stronger audio understanding depends on preserving acoustic evidence before reasoning.
+Project can be found at \url{https://satsuki2486441738.github.io/EvA/}.